-Legal Aid NSW Women’s Domestic Violence Court Advocacy Program (WDVCAP) administers 29 Women’s Domestic Violence Court Advocacy Services (WDVCASs), supporting 117 courts across NSW.
+Legal Aid NSW’s Women’s Domestic Violence Court Advocacy Program (WDVCAP) administers funding for 27 Women’s Domestic Violence Court Advocacy Services (WDVCASs), across NSW.
 WDVCASs provide information, advocacy, safety planning and referrals for victim-survivors of domestic and family violence, as well as support for victim-survivors through the court process at all local courts.
 WDVCASs also provide secretariat support and victim-survivor liaison for Safety Action Meetings, as part of the Safer Pathway program.

 Key components of the program include:

 - Women are referred to a WDVCAS from the NSW Police Force and other government and non-government services following a domestic and family violence incident.
-Referrals are transferred through an online Central Referral Point, a key element of the NSW Government’s Safer Pathway Program.
+Referrals from Police are transferred through an online Central Referral Point, a key element of the NSW Government’s Safer Pathway Program.

 - WDVCAS staff provide services and supports to women and their children.
 This can include making referrals to family support and counselling services, accommodation and health services, case management, legal advice on Apprehended Domestic Violence Orders and other legal issues such as family law, debt, immigration, victims’ compensation and tenancy.

 - Mentoring and training for WDVCAS staff is provided through the program WDVCAP.
 This ensures that the services provided to women are professional, trauma-informed and provided in a way that is culturally safe.
 Mentoring and training also aims to achieve consistent, high quality service delivery across NSW, including through Safer Pathway processes and procedures.

 What have we achieved so far?